The Legality of DUI Roadblocks

 If you have been arrested as a result of a DUI checkpoint, DUI defense lawyers in Orange County will use a two-step approach to attack the roadblock as a means of defending your case:

 - First, a lawyer will verify that the roadblock was the only basis for the DUI stop.
 This is done to make sure that there was not an additional traffic violation (or possibly an equipment violation) that was observed prior to the stop at the roadblock.
 Once the police officer acknowledges that there was no other basis to support the drunk driving detention, the DUI roadblock is left as the sole reason that justified the detention.

 - Second, the lawyer will investigate to determine if the roadblock was organized and operated in a constitutional manner.
 There must be clear guidelines for the checkpoint that are methodically followed by the police.
 For example, some jurisdictions stop cars at predetermined intervals.

 DUI defense lawyers in Orange County investigate the legality of DUI stops when defending drunk driving cases.
-For more information on sobriety checkpoints, or if you are being charged with a DUI, contact DUI attorney Mike Coffey at (800) 706-7888.
+For more information on sobriety checkpoints, or if you are being charged with a DUI, contact DUI attorney Mike the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.